-After the last Net3, the features of points are pooled by Net 4.
+After the last Net3, the representations are pooled by Net 4.
 The output of Net 4 can be taken as a cluster feature with the same dimension as the output of the last Net3.

-B. Extraction the intra and inter relations of the features
+B. Learning the intra and inter relations of the feature describers

-The spin images and eigenvalue features describe the point feature from different viewpoints, so the intra relation of each feature is closer than the inter relation of the two features.
-Two nets are configured to separately handle the two types of features.
+The spin images and eigenvalue features describe the point feature from different viewpoints, so the intra relation of each describers is closer than the inter relation of the two.
+Two nets are configured to separately handle the two types of feature describers.
 Steps 2-3 and Eq.
 (1) in Table 1 show the process.